dubiousjim/yagh/Backends.md

 Testing Method 3
 ----------------

-Ok, let's try this out.
+Let's try this all out.
 We'll start over with a new clone of the upstream repository:

     $ cd ~/repo && hg clone https://code.google.com/p/yagh-test/ yagh-test3
     requesting all changes